wuwentang/499-dataset-analysis/README.md

 This project is less relevant to our project, but still interesting because you can check how they convert the Yelp data.
 We will be converting the Yelp data from JSON to csv using pandas.

-## Materials & Methods
+## II.
+Materials & Methods
-### Datasets
+### Dataset
-The datasets used are the Yelp Open dataset, and the Ward Profiles, 2018 (47-Ward Model), available from City Planning through the online Toronto Data, Research & Maps portal.
-There is an API available to extract the data from the Ward dataset.
+The dataset used is the Yelp Open dataset.
+There are APIs available to extract the data from this dataset.
+This [website](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/6#yelp_business_attributes.csv) gives a lot of information on the Yelp dataset.
+It's a great resource to view the information available.

-The _Yelp dataset_ contains many attributes such as hours, parking, availability, ambience, etc. It also contains full review text data including user_id that wrote the review, the business_id the review is written for, date, etc. It is around 8GB.
-The information that is interesting to us in the scope of this project is the following:
+The _Yelp dataset_ contains many attributes such as hours, parking, availability, ambience, etc. It also contains full review text data including user_id that wrote the review, the business_id the review is written for, date, etc. It is around 10GB.
+The information that is interesting to us in the scope of this project is in the following JSON files:
-- business "categories" ("Mexican", "Burgers", "Gastropubs")
-- "postal code": "94107",
-- "Latitude"
-- "longitude": -122.39612197,
+- yelp_academic_dataset_business.json
-- "stars": 4.5,
+- yelp_academic_dataset_review.json
-- "review_count": 1198,
+- yelp_academic_dataset_user.json
+The other files will be disregarded.

 ### Technologies